Why is Predictive Sales Analytics a “Must-Have” to Increase Sales Productivity in Business-to-Business?

 B2B sales organisations have always been under pressure to hit sales targets, uncover new opportunities, and maximise productivity.
-But nowadays, in an increasingly competitive, ever-changing and globalised market, it is essential for sales leaders to make optimal use of limited sales resources.
+However, nowadays in an increasingly competitive, ever-changing and globalised market, it is essential for sales leaders to optimize the use of limited sales resources.

-Andris A. Zoltners describes this challenge in his book, “The Power of Sales Analytics”, and gives clear advice:
+Andris A. Zoltners describes this challenge in his book, “The Power of Sales Analytics”, and gives the following advice:

 “As sales leaders ponder the challenges of structuring, sizing, deploying, hiring, developing, motivating, informing, and controlling their sales organisations, they are working with a new generation of technology-savvy workers and an explosion of data and technology that has several components:

 • Escalating volumes of information on customers, sales transactions, market potential, competitors, sales activity, and salespeople.